bettergov/workspace-dailygraphics-next/README.md

-# dailygraphics-workspace
+# workspace-dailygraphics-next
-Packaging [nprapps/dailygraphics-next](https://github.com/nprapps/dailygraphics-next) into a single package.
+Packing all of [nprapps/dailygraphics-next](https://github.com/nprapps/dailygraphics-next) into a single package.

 ## Dependencies
 This repo uses the workspaces feature of Yarn.
 Make sure you have [Yarn installed](https://yarnpkg.com/en/docs/install) and [read more about workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).